 Similarly, when approaching a new project or when starting to work with a new writer, I consider what category or genre it falls into.
 Is it nonfiction or fiction?
 Is it book length, proposal length, or essay/short story length?
 Academic or New York?
 Upscale or literary or science fiction?
-Is the writer already established in his or her given field, or is the author about to break onto the writing scene?
+Is the writer already established in a given field, or is the author about to break onto the scene?
 Each of these things matters.

 Therefore, I encourage writers to share with me this information when first contacting me.
 This generosity is much appreciated.
 What follows next is completely tailored to each manuscript.